What is content marketing?

 According to the Content Marketing Institute, content marketing is defined as

 “A marketing technique of creating and distributing relevant and valuable content with the objective of driving profitable customer action.”

 By creating and distributing relevant and valuable content you bring potential customers to you.
 This blog series itself is an example of content marketing.

 Why has content become so important?

 A few years ago people were bandying about the saying “content is king” and brands that used content marketing were excelling.
 Fast forward to 2020 and if you aren’t doing content marketing in some form or another you’re going to struggle to see any success on social media.

-A big driver of this is that social media algorithms love quality, relevant content and it’s one of the best tactics to work with the algorithms for 2020.
+A big driver of this is that social media algorithms love quality, relevant content and it’s one of the best tactics to work with the algorithms.
 Content also is a big reason people are on social media in the first place.
 If you are providing quality content, then it's a win-win and you’re bound to increase both your engagement and followers.

 Great content gets people to trust you.
 Research shows 80% of people prefer to get company information from articles rather than from adverts.
 Then there is the all important traffic to your website, not to mention your search engine rankings.

 While content marketing is wider than social media marketing, in today’s modern world, social media is one of the most popular platforms for distributing content.